Marcelino Teodoro: Results and aftermath

 In the May 12 election, Teodoro defeated Pimentel in a landslide, winning in all nine barangays within the district.
 In response, the COMELEC suspended his proclamation as the winning candidate, owing to his pending disqualification case.

 On June 25, the COMELEC en banc reversed the first division's decision and lifted the suspension order on Teodoro, deeming the petitioners' evidence insufficient in proving material misrepresentation.
 The commission also ruled that Teodoro was able to prove his residency claim through official documents, identity documents, and affidavits from local residents and barangay officials proving that he had legally returned to his San Roque residence and had legitimate historical ties to the district.
 COMELEC Chairman George Garcia inhibited himself from the case, as Teodoro and Pimentel were both his former clients.

 Teodoro welcomed the decision, describing the ruling as "a victory for the people of Marikina".
 Pimentel criticized the time it took for the COMELEC to reach a decision, placing doubt on the integrity of the case and announcing plans to contest the verdict in the Supreme Court.

-Tenure
+Early tenure

 The COMELEC declared their decision final on July 1, after which Teodoro was sworn into office later that day at the Marikina Justice Hall.
 In response to his delayed proclamation, he filed administrative charges against the local COMELEC officer overseeing his candidacy, citing contempt of the commission's directive.

-In an interview with the Daily Tribune shorty after taking office, he cited flood control projects, education, and health as his legislative priorities.
+In an interview with the Daily Tribune shortly after taking office, he cited flood control projects, education, and health as his legislative priorities.
+On February 25, 2026, Teodoro was sworn in as a member of the Commission on Appointments.

-On September 25, 2025, two female police officers who previously served as Teodoro's security aides filed charges of acts of lasciviousness and rape against him.
-In response, Teodoro filed charges of perjury against them on October 13, 2025.